Good governance is important for every business from the Fortune 500 companies to the not-for-profit (NFP) local sports club.

 Great resources are available to create, manage and steer the governance of your NFP.

-The Department of Commerce has excellent information on the creation and management of an incorporated association.
+The government has excellent information on the creation and management of an incorporated association.

 Whilst you don’t necessarily need to become a member, the Australian Charities and Not For Profits Commission (ACNC) has information that will improve the processes and accountability of your association.